samcday/linux/README.md

 * Add [gitlab.com/knurd42/linux.git](https://gitlab.com/knurd42/linux.git) as a
   new remote 'arkify'.
 * Fetch required remote branches from 'arkify'.
 * Create a 'arkify-local-upstream-master' branch containing mainline at the point where your local 'master' branch forked off.
-* Create a 'arkify-local-infra-master' branch from a tag in the 'arkify/arkify-infra-mainline-latest' branch that is close to the date of the HEAD commit in your 'master' branch, as anything newer might be too new and thus fail.
+* Create a 'arkify-local-infra-master' branch from a tag in the 'arkify/arkify-infra-mainline-latest' branch that is close to the date of the HEAD commit in your 'master' branch, as anything newer might be too new and thus fail; if you nevertheless want the code the current rawhide kernel is build from, star arkify with '--latest'.
 * Switch to 'arkify-local-infra-master'.
 * Adjust the configuration in 'redhat/Makefile.variables' to local needs.
 * Checkout 'master'.